 In May of 2020, the Organization took advantage of the Federal Government's Small Business Administration's Paycheck Protection Plan ("PPP") loan program and obtained a loan in the amount of \$43,175 for possible additional liquidity needs.
 The loan carries a 1% interest rate and is to be paid off over a two-year period commencing in the fiscal year ended December 31, 2021.
 The loan is forgivable up to 100% if the funds are used for salaries and other approved expenditures.
-Management believes all or substantially all of the loan amount will be forgiven under the forgiveness provisions of the loan.
+This loan was forgiven in its entirety during the year ended December 31, 2021.